codehashira99/TEXT-TO-SQL-GENERATOR/README.md

 # Text-to-SQL AI

-Query your business database using plain English — powered by Claude.
+Query your business database using plain English

 ## Setup